Neutron prerequisites for Ubuntu

 Run the following command to restart the network service.

-The number of OVS bridges you need will depend on how many physical networks your hosts connect to, and what types of networks you will be creating.
+The number of OVS bridges you would need depend on how many physical networks your hosts connect to, and what types of networks you would create.

 Let us look at some basic networking terminology before creating the bridges.

-- An access port represents a single “flat” physical network or VLAN, and will carry untagged traffic.
+- An access port represents a single “flat” physical network or VLAN, and carries untagged traffic.

 - A trunk port logically groups together multiple VLANs.
-An 802.1Q “QTag” header will be inserted into the Ethernet frame for all VLAN traffic.
+An 802.1Q “QTag” header is inserted into the Ethernet frame for all VLAN traffic.
 All untagged traffic is implicitly assigned a default, native VLAN per your data center’s switch configuration.

 When configuring Platform9 OpenStack’s Networking Config, each physical network is given a Label as a name, and that label mapped to a particular OVS bridge on the host during host authorization.